carsonmagee/ProjectPortfolio/URL Shortener/README.md

 ```

 ## Tests
 Simply type in your URL and copy your new url output.
+Yes, it's that easy.